andreGarvin/zipShare/README.md

-# zips: making sharing per to per easier
+# zips: making per to per file sharing easier

 ## What is zip?
 ### zips is a per to per file transfering web applofation.
 This application allows users upload any file they have on their local computer for a certain amount of time making its accessabe to download it from anyowhere they are in the world.